polybar/polybar/doc/user/actions.rst

   ``interval`` is the config setting in the module.
 Volume changed like this will never go above 100%.

+  if ``unmute-on-scroll`` is turned on, the sound will also be unmuted when this action is called.

 :``toggle``:
   Toggles between muted and unmuted.